azohra/fig_magic/README.md

 # fig_magic

-Jeff Morgan (@cheezy) made 2 very awesome gems called DataMagic & FigNewtown.
-I love them both, but I feel dirty having to do 2 initializations in my projects. initializing both for the same location & file. hate having to initialize
+Jeff Morgan made 2 very awesome gems called DataMagic & FigNewtown.
+I love them both, but I feel dirty having to do 2 initializations in my projects.
-By combining the 2 gems into a single package, you can have all the functions of each gem, but only one file page set + file load.
+By combining the 2 gems into a single package, you can have all the functions of each gem, but only one dir set + file load.
 Moreover, you can use a single namespace for both direct hash calls & hash of hashes calls.

 ## Using